Home > Analyses > Financial Services > Truist Financial Corporation

 Opportunities

-- digital and mobile banking growth
+- digital banking adoption growth

 Threats

-- rising interest expenses pressure profits
+- rising interest expenses (33.24% of income)

 - intense regional banking competition